 Let’s take a real-time scenario.
 You have shortlisted two hosting providers who got data centers in your desired location.
 How would you pick one for better performance?

-ping on their speed test IP can help you in choosing one.
-You can do ping from your PC or remotely through PerfOps.
+ping on their speed test, IP can help you in choosing one.
+You can do a ping from your PC or remotely through PerfOps.

 Ex: I did a ping on my lab WP site hosted on Kinsta, located in US West (Oregon) data center.
 And, you can see response time from North America is the lowest.
-Which means if my audience is in North America then US West DC location is good fit else will host in their other data centers.
+This means if my audience is in North America, then US West DC location is a good fit else will host in their other data centers.

 The lower time is better.
 Anything under 100ms is good.

 So, now you know how you can use the speed test IP to check what works better for you.
 Let’s explore the DC and IP of the following.

-SiteGround, one of the reputed shared hosting provider to host WordPress, Joomla, etc. got four data centers in three continents.
+SiteGround, one of the reputed shared hosting providers to host WordPress, Joomla, etc. got four data centers on three continents.

 |Location||Speed Test IP|

 A2 Hosting, known for their turbo server for better performance.
 A2 got four DC, and you can ping the following IP for speed test.

 |Location||Speed Test IP|

-Along with popular CMS, A2 also offer Node.js hosting.
+Along with popular CMS, A2 also offers Node.js hosting.